jdurbin/grapnel/README.md

     * **FishersLDEval** Attribute ranking based on Fisher's linear discriminant.
     * **BimodalityIndexFilter** Model attributes as a mixture model, replace each value with a bimodality index based on that model.
 <br><br>
+* **swiftml** Collection of machine learning algorithms packaged nicely.
+Where wekaMine provides tools to easily automate large scale model selection/evaluation experiments, swiftml aims to provide a clean and easy to use interface to machine learning algorithms in the spirit of, for example, scikit-learn.
+If you are looking for scikit-learn for Groovy/JVM swiftml might be what you need.

 * **scripts** Collection of command-line scripts (groovy).
     * **[csvsql](https://github.com/jdurbin/grapnel/wiki/csvsql)**  Polished script based on [h2 database engine](http://www.h2database.com/) that lets you perform full SQL queries on csv table files (including joins on multiple files).
 Some examples of things you can do with csvsql are: